davidramosweb/home-assistant-custom-components-cover-time-based/README.md

 Of course you can customize based on what ever other way to trigger these 3 type of movements.
 You could, for example, turn on and off warning lights along with the movement.

-### Services to set position or actionwithout triggering cover movement.
+### Services to set position or action without triggering cover movement.

 This component provides 2 services: